telerik/kendo-ui-core/docs/web/grid/how-to/Selection/grid-selection-checkbox.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on Kendo UI Grid and how-to examples on the selection functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Persist Row Selection while Paging, Sorting, and Filtering]({% slug howto_persist_row_selection_paging_sorting_filtering_grid %})